 - A student may request to view an item from his or her file in three different ways:

-- by emailing the request from your carolinau.edu email account email@example.com
+- by emailing the request from your carolinau.edu email account to firstname.lastname@example.org

 - by mailing a written request to the Registrar's Office with your signature

 - by coming to the Registrar's Office and filling out a File Request form